 France Travel Restrictions and Resources

 France is again open to American travelers from the US and we are operating all our trips as normal.
-You can look forward to a hassle free and enjoyable trip to France.
+You can look forward to an enjoyable trip to France.
 We have prepared this information to help you plan your trip, but you should check the official websites and your airline requirements well in advance of travel.

-France has recently added the United States to its 'green list' of countries.
-The change means that travelers from the US can now travel to France without the need to quarantine if they are fully vaccinated OR present a negative test result.
+Travelers from the US can travel to France without the need to quarantine if they are fully vaccinated OR present a negative test result.
 Learn more at the US Embassy in France website here.
 Unvaccinated minors will be allowed to enter alongside vaccinated adults, but children 11 and older will need to show proof of a negative test result.
+Whilst the French government previously announced that a health pass will also be required to access transport, shops, restaurants etc in France, there has been no clear guidance on what pass will be accepted from non-EU or UK travelers.
+The US embassy website reports that they will update the site as soon as this information is confirmed or clarified.

-State Dept Advisory for France: Level 3: Reconsider travel to France due to COVID-19.
+State Dept Advisory for France: Level 4: Do not travel to France due to COVID-19.
 Read more >

-Proof of Vaccination required: CDC-issued Covid Vaccination Card.
+Proof of Vaccination required for entry to France: CDC-issued Covid Vaccination Card.
 A Digital Covid Certificate may soon be accepted, and we will update this page accordingly.
 More Information can be found here.

 What can I expect when I arrive in France?